spreadshirt/apps/tablomat.md

     panel: null,             // show the following panel first - "productTypes", "designs", "upload", "imageNetwork"

-    apiBasketId: null       // the id of the api basket to use }
+    basketId: null       // the id of the api basket to use }
 ```